SummaryRead the full fact sheet

 - surgery – if the weakened sections of bowel wall have ruptured or become obstructed, or if the attack of infection fails to settle

-- colostomy – if it isn’t possible to rejoin the healthy sections of bowel, a colostomy bag will be fitted.
+- – if it isn’t possible to rejoin the healthy sections of bowel, a Hartman’s procedure may be performed and a colostomy bag fitted.
 This is more common if the surgery is performed as an emergency.
-The use of a colostomy is generally temporary and the bowel can be rejoined after six to 12 months, if health permits
+The use of a colostomy is generally temporary and the bowel can be rejoined after 6 to 12 months, if health permits.
+This practice has been challenged by a randomised trial showing better outcomes in patients when the bowel was rejoined during emergency surgery rather than patients who were given Hartman’s procedures.

-- the long-term use of a mild antibiotic – this is often necessary to prevent further attacks.
+- the long-term use of a mild antibiotic – this is often necessary to prevent further attacks, but is generally not recommended.

-- Increase your daily intake of green vegetables.
+- Increase your daily intake of fibre.
 Introduce fibre gradually to avoid unpleasant symptoms such as flatulence.

 - Drink plenty of fluids to ensure your stools are soft, moist and easy to pass.

-- Exercise regularly to encourage bowel function and peristalsis.
+- regularly to encourage bowel function and peristalsis.